-A conservation easement is a voluntary legal agreement by which a landowner conserves the agricultural, forestall, environmental, historic and open space value of his or her land in exchange for generous tax credits and deductions.
+A conservation easement is a voluntary legal agreement by which a landowner conserves the agricultural, forestal, environmental, historic and open space value of their land in exchange for generous tax credits and deductions.
 Easements are one of the most effective means nationwide for conserving farms, forests, wildlife habitat and the scenic corridors of our rivers and communities.
 With a conservation easement, a landowner donates — and extinguishes — the right to develop land intensively for residential, commercial or industrial purposes to a state agency or a land trust.

 Who decides the terms of the easement on my land?

 The terms of a conservation easement are negotiated between the landowner and the prospective easement holder, usually the New River Land Trust (NRLT), Virginia Department of Forestry (VDOF) or Virginia Outdoors Foundation (VOF).
 Each conservation organization has different parameter regarding what types of projects they will consider.

 For the NRLT, we will consider properties of a variety of sizes depending on the conservation values associated with the property.
 Generally the smaller, the property the more restrictive the easement terms (for example: restricted areas, limited permitted divisions and residential structures if any).
 There are generally limitations on the square footage allowed for residences and on the very large farm structures.
 There may also be restriction on the location of structures.

 For the VDOF, they generally work with properties of 50 acres and larger that are primarily forested or are planned to be forested in the near future.
 As with NRLT, the VDOF will ask for more restrictive easement terms (i.e. restricted areas, limited permitted divisions and residential structures if any) on smaller properties.
 There are generally limitations on the square footage allowed for residences and on the very large farm structures.
 There may also be restriction on the location of structures.